 1. Figure out exactly what you want before you even talk to a salesman.

 Knowledge is power here.
 Car salesmen (and any salesperson in general) love folks who don’t know what they want.
 Coming from a sales background myself, I used to see this every single day.
-Any skilled salesperson knows that as far as price is concerned, you start from the top and work down from there.
-This leaves the most room for “bargaining”.
-If a buyer comes on the lot and opens himself to free suggestion, the salesman will begin first by trying to sell the higher end “luxury cars” and work his way down.
+Any skilled salesperson knows that as far as price is concerned, you start from the top and work down.
+This leaves the most room for “bargaining.”
+If a buyer comes on the lot and opens himself to free suggestion, most salesmen will begin first by trying to sell the higher end luxury cars and work their way down.
 That Toyota with the added body kit and undercoating looks a lot better than the $50,000 Mercedes now, doesn’t it?
 Know what you’re looking for specifically.
 You want a Toyota?
 What model?
 Used or new?
 What year?
 What type of transmission?
 Any added features?
 Get this information down pat before stepping foot on the lot.
 The salesman then knows you’ve come prepared, and will act accordingly.